Findus23/invoices/README.md

 invoice_id: <int>
 items:
   - description: <work description 1>
-    amount: <int>
+    amount: <int/float>
+    unit: h
     item_price_cents: <int>
-  - description: <work description 2>
+  - description: <piece description 2>
-    amount: <int>
+    amount: <int/float>
+    unit: pcs
     item_price_cents: <int>
 mwst_percent: 19
 ```

 Both styles can be combined, and the lower-level item is then placed first.
-It is not possible to specify individual mwst-rates.
+It is not possible to specify individual mwst-rates, but individual unit types
+can be specified.